110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 This is the target length to which you cut your strip — whether from 35mm or 120.

-Whether you use 35mm or 120 roll film as your starting format depends on which film stock you currently have.
+Whether you use 35mm or 120 roll film as the starting format depends on which film stock you currently have available.
 Some emulsions are only available in 35mm, others only in 120 — and our film cutters support both formats.
 The 120 film has no perforations on the edges and therefore generally provides more yield:

 Starting format Film length Usable width Yield

-Whether you load with or without backing paper simply depends on the cartridge type and your experience:
+Whether you load with or without backing paper simply depends on the cassette type and your experience:

-• Without backing paper (closed cartridge) — simpler, faster.
+• Without Backing Paper (closed cassette) — simpler, faster.
 Loading in the dark required.
-Perfect for B/W and experienced users.
+Downside: No visual feedback if the film is advancing correctly, and no frame counter — you have to count manually.
+For B/W and experienced users.

 Our film recommendations for self-cutting